InSyncWithFoo/ryecharm/docs/configurations/ruff.md

 If both "fix problems" and "format" are enabled, they are run in that order.

+### Files to run on

+What kind of files on which Ruff should be run on save.

-### Project files only
+#### Project files

-Whether only files belong to the current project should be run on.
+Whether files contained in the project directory or a descendant thereof should be run on.

 Default: `true`

+#### Non-project files

+Whether files that are neither project files nor scratch files should be run on.

+Default: `false`

+#### Scratch files

+Whether [scratch files][19] should be run on.

+Default: `false`

 ### Format